justUmen/GameScript/README.md

 # GameScript [french and english for now...]

+Interactive script to learn about some computer related subjects. () Works with "Windows bash" (Cygwin as well) and "macOS bash" but "Linux" is recommanded.

 ## Installation :

 Add `gamescript` alias to your .bashrc file by copy/pasting this command in a bash terminal :